Q: What is the root cause of our suffering?

 Q: What do you deliver to those who come to you?

 Q: Do you recommend any other Gurus?

 A: I recommend all Gurus.
 You should choose the Guru that is best for you.
 All Gurus have value and purpose.
 Nothing on earth is ever wasted.
 Let us not compare Gurus nor ridicule them.
 If someone does not suit your constitution, please do feel free to leave him.
 If a Guru binds you to himself through fear or control, by all means, leave him.
 He is insecure.
-If any Guru does not bend you or bind you, and elevates you from the level that you are on, without adding any guilt or fear, that Guru is good and please be with him, in full surrender, faith and devotion.
+If any Guru does not bend you or bind you, and elevates you from the level that you are at, without adding any guilt or fear, that Guru is good.
+Please be with him, with full surrender, faith and devotion.
 He will take you higher.

 9 thoughts on “In Service of the Guru Principle”